Destruction of Irish country houses (1919–1923): Aftermath

 Most of the properties targeted by the IRA were abandoned following the attacks.
 The widespread use of petrol and other incendiaries ensured that most of the buildings were completely gutted by fire and rendered uninhabitable.
 The state of the buildings, as well as fear of a repeat attack, meant that few of the country houses were rebuilt.
 Most were demolished, while others remain as ruins.
 Most of the owners sought compensation from the Irish Free State government.
 Ebenezer Pike claimed £62,000 for the destruction of Kilcrenagh House, arguing his losses were "enormous, for valuable furniture, paintings, and art treasures were all consumed in the flames."

 Both of Sir Augustus Digby Warren's properties in County Cork were destroyed.
 William Downes Webber sought compensation from the Irish Free State totalling £149,000 for the rebuilding and £18,000 for the contents of Mitchelstown Castle; £27,500 for the building and the full £18,000 for the contents were eventually awarded by Justice Kenny in 1926.
 Webber deemed the award for rebuilding too small and relocated to Dublin.

 The period of the destruction of the Big Houses came to play an important part in Irish culture.
-William Butler Yeats decried the targeting of big houses in the poem Meditations in Time of Civil War (1924).
+William Butler Yeats decried the targeting of big houses in the poem "Meditations in Time of Civil War" (1924).
 In The Last September (1929), Elizabeth Bowen mythologised the big houses as an ideal of civilisation and order, yet one which had its origins in injustice and could not be expected to survive in the modern world.
 The destructions were also haphazard and case-by-case.
 Some mansions like Dunsany Castle, owned by Edward Plunkett, 18th Baron of Dunsany, were spared because of his fame and because the house contained holy relics of the martyred Saint Oliver Plunket, that were revered and visited by local people.
 Other families such as the Shackleton family or the Guinness family were unaffected because of their local popularity, even though they were not supporters of Irish independence.

 Resurgence during the Troubles

-During the Troubles in Northern Ireland, the practice of targeting the big house was revived by the Provisional Irish Republican Army, although there were relatively few of these in the six counties.
+During the Troubles in Northern Ireland, the practice of targeting the big house was revived by the Provisional Irish Republican Army, although there were relatively few such houses in the six counties.
 Most notoriously, Tynan Abbey was attacked on the night of 21 January 1981.
-The 86-year-old Sir Norman Stronge and his only son James, (both former MPs), were murdered by the Provisional Irish Republican Army.
+The 86-year-old Sir Norman Stronge and his only son James, (both former MPs), were killed by the Provisional Irish Republican Army.
 The house was then burnt to the ground.
 The bodies of Norman and James were later recovered from their burning home.

-On 11 May 1991 a Provisional IRA unit armed with assault rifles and machine guns sprayed Caledon House in County Tyrone.
-An IRA statement released afterwards claimed that British soldiers guarding the house were the intended target and the unit involved had fired over seven hundred rounds.